pohlai88/aibos-ui/packages/accounting/src/utils/README.md

 1. Create the utility file in the appropriate category
 2. Add exports to `index.ts`
+3. Use SSOT modules for consistent types and policies
-3. Write comprehensive tests
+4. Write comprehensive tests including SSOT validation
-4. Update this README
+5. Update this README
-5. Follow the established patterns
+6. Follow the established patterns

 ### Code Style

 - Use TypeScript strict mode
+- Import from SSOT modules for consistency
 - Follow the established naming conventions
 - Include JSDoc comments for public APIs
 - Use consistent error handling patterns